configcat/docs/website/docs/sdk-reference/dart.md

 ### 4. (Optional) Set up Flutter caching

 If you're using the SDK in a Flutter application, it's recommended to use the [Flutter Preferences Cache](https://github.com/configcat/flutter-preferences-cache) implementation for caching.
-It stores the downloaded `config.json` using the [shared_preferences](https://pub.dev/packages/shared_preferences) package.
+It stores the downloaded `config JSON` using the [shared_preferences](https://pub.dev/packages/shared_preferences) package.

 ```dart
 import 'package:configcat_preferences_cache/configcat_preferences_cache.dart';